Skip to main content

 Volume of posts over time

-The goal of this visualization is to display the volume of posts collected for the selected topic over time.
-We'll use the Get volume history endpoint to get the volume of posts collected for the selected topic over time between the selected dates.
+The goal of this visualization is to display the volume of posts collected for the selected keyword(s) over time.
+We'll use the Get volume history endpoint to get the volume of posts collected for the selected keyword(s) over time between the selected dates.
 We'll use the Time series visualization to display the volume over time.
 We limit the number of data points to 1000 (the maximum allowed by the API) and the interval to 15 minutes.
 So the chart will contain up to 1000 data points, one every 15 minutes.

 1. Click on Add > Visualization.